Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 When you’ve found your dream house, and those are the terms

 Of course, you might have a credit score that’s just fine, but the house you’ve fallen in love with comes with rent-to-own strings attached.
 If so, consider the offer.

 Many sellers have found that structuring their home sale as a rent-to-own can be a win-win situation for all parties involved.
-It gives sellers guaranteed income, in the form of your rent.
-And if you intend to purchase the home, you’re more likely than other renters to take very good care of the property — an ideal tenant to a homeowner.
+It gives them guaranteed income in the form of rent.
+And if you intend to purchase the home, you’re more likely than other renters to take very good care of the property, an ideal tenant for a homeowner.

 Rent-to-own brings a lot of perks and flexibility to the potential buyer, too.
 If you lock in a great price when you sign the rent-to-own agreement, and the home appreciates in value, you could walk into your new mortgage with instant equity when it comes time to purchase.

-When you want to take a home for a test-drive
+When you want to take a home for a test drive

 Finally, the ability to rent-to-own million-dollar homes opens the door for testing out not only the home, but also the schools, the community, and even your commute.